dipech/dipech.github.io/resources/data/blog/algoexpert-challenge/text.md

 I've decided to improve my skills of solving algorithmic questions and writing code without an IDE.
-I found many services like leetcode, but decided to stick with algoexpert.io.
+I found many services like LeetCode, but decided to stick with algoexpert.io.
-Here I'm publishing my solutions of questions I faced there.
+Here I publish my solutions for questions I faced there.
 Every solution I published is written before opening any tips, hints, ready solutions, etc.
-So, my way of practicing looks like that:
+My way of practicing looks like that:
 - Pick a question.
-- Read a prompt.
+- Read the prompt.
 - Write one working solution.
 - Write one or two other solutions with solving the task in different ways and trying to improve time and space complexities.
 - Read hints, watch a video explanation, analyse their code.